Geospace Technologies (NASDAQ:GEOS) Receives New Coverage from Analysts at StockNews.com

-StockNews.com started coverage on shares of Geospace Technologies (NASDAQ:GEOS – Get Rating) in a research note issued to investors on Wednesday morning.
-The brokerage issued a hold rating on the oil and gas company’s stock.
+StockNews.com assumed coverage on shares of Geospace Technologies (NASDAQ:GEOS – Get Rating) in a research note published on Wednesday morning.
+The firm issued a hold rating on the oil and gas company’s stock.

-A number of hedge funds have recently made changes to their positions in the company.
-Rutabaga Capital Management LLC MA lifted its stake in shares of Geospace Technologies by 7.9% in the 1st quarter.
-Rutabaga Capital Management LLC MA now owns 731,734 shares of the oil and gas company’s stock valued at $4,207,000 after purchasing an additional 53,831 shares in the last quarter.
-Tieton Capital Management LLC increased its holdings in shares of Geospace Technologies by 1.4% in the 1st quarter.
-Tieton Capital Management LLC now owns 559,910 shares of the oil and gas company’s stock valued at $3,219,000 after acquiring an additional 7,770 shares during the last quarter.
-Eagle Asset Management Inc. bought a new stake in shares of Geospace Technologies in the 1st quarter valued at approximately $688,000.
-Moors & Cabot Inc. increased its holdings in shares of Geospace Technologies by 21.4% in the 1st quarter.
-Moors & Cabot Inc. now owns 521,932 shares of the oil and gas company’s stock valued at $3,001,000 after acquiring an additional 92,007 shares during the last quarter.
-Finally, Disciplined Growth Investors Inc. MN increased its holdings in shares of Geospace Technologies by 0.8% in the 1st quarter.
-Disciplined Growth Investors Inc. MN now owns 1,505,523 shares of the oil and gas company’s stock valued at $8,657,000 after acquiring an additional 12,611 shares during the last quarter.
+Several hedge funds and other institutional investors have recently made changes to their positions in GEOS.
+Disciplined Growth Investors Inc. MN raised its position in shares of Geospace Technologies by 1.3% during the 3rd quarter.
+Disciplined Growth Investors Inc. MN now owns 1,529,175 shares of the oil and gas company’s stock worth $6,744,000 after acquiring an additional 19,881 shares in the last quarter.
+Rutabaga Capital Management LLC MA raised its position in shares of Geospace Technologies by 7.5% during the 3rd quarter.
+Rutabaga Capital Management LLC MA now owns 936,535 shares of the oil and gas company’s stock worth $4,130,000 after acquiring an additional 65,257 shares in the last quarter.
+Tieton Capital Management LLC raised its position in shares of Geospace Technologies by 56.9% during the 3rd quarter.
+Tieton Capital Management LLC now owns 851,795 shares of the oil and gas company’s stock worth $3,756,000 after acquiring an additional 308,805 shares in the last quarter.
+Moors & Cabot Inc. raised its position in shares of Geospace Technologies by 10.5% during the 3rd quarter.
+Moors & Cabot Inc. now owns 660,575 shares of the oil and gas company’s stock worth $2,913,000 after acquiring an additional 62,550 shares in the last quarter.
+Finally, BlackRock Inc. raised its position in shares of Geospace Technologies by 1.7% during the 3rd quarter.
+BlackRock Inc. now owns 259,584 shares of the oil and gas company’s stock worth $1,145,000 after acquiring an additional 4,338 shares in the last quarter.
 Hedge funds and other institutional investors own 54.45% of the company’s stock.

 Geospace Technologies Company Profile